Guardiola wants Man City stars rested and ready

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHICAGO, Illinois: Pep Guardiola fears his preparations for Manchester City’s Premier League title defence have been affected by the World Cup.
+CHICAGO: Pep Guardiola fears his preparations for Manchester Citys Premier League title defence have been affected by the World Cup.

 Guardiola has travelled to the United States for games against Borussia Dortmund, Liverpool and Bayern Munich with a squad made up mostly of young players as many of his regular stars are enjoying an extended break following their exploits in Russia.